 (3) A new episode of the "Yankee Doodles" program for kids on Nov.
 16, 2013 at the Dallas Museum of Art.

-All are free and open to the public.
+All were free and open to the public.
 More on this tumblr or at facebook.com/OccuLibrary or OccuLibrary.blogspot.com.
 Follow us on twitter at twitter.com/OccuLibrary.